Digital Skills & Inclusion

 Alongside the superfast broadband deployment, we have digital skills and inclusion as a priority in order to help people make the most of the upgraded connections.
 Our ambition is to improve the digital skills of our future workforce and up-skill our current workforce in order to create a digitally literate county and help local businesses grow.
 Having the relevant digital skills is of huge importance in order to ensure people can access our council services, bank online, claim benefits, improve the efficiency of a business and progress in their career.
 In 2018 we are intending to tackle rural isolation issues through the use of digital, working alongside external partners such Age UK Northumberland and Lloyds Bank.

 We often host or attend events in order to promote digital inclusion, you can view them here.
-If you would like us to attend a meeting or event in your area please contact us.
+If you would like us to attend a meeting or event in your area please get in touch.

 We will update this webpage regularly to provide updates on what we’re up to, but if you have any queries or would like any support please contact us.